 Islay is perfect for cycling and there are several cycle hire places on the island.
 There are routes for beginners and season cyclists’ to explore the island.
 Find out more on Islay Info.

 There is a bowling green at Bridgend just opposite the Bridgend Hotel which is open throughout the summer season and welcomes visitors.
 Another bowling green is situated at Port Ellen Playing Fields.

-There is plenty of loch and river fishing for salmon and brown trout.
-Contact the estates directly for more information.
+There is plenty of loch and river fishing for salmon and brown trout, as well as coastal sea fishing.
 Your host, Donald, can also organise fishing trips and fishing instruction.
 Have a word with him.

 Islay has a rich history and there are many interesting historical and archaeological sites on Islay to visit including Finlaggan; the centre of the Lordship of the Isles and the Kildalton Church and Cross dating back to around 800 A.D.

 Islay is famous for its whisky and there are 9 distilleries on the Island (plus one on Jura) that each have their own character and charm.

 Ardnahoe prides itself on being a modern distillery, set beautifully in a stunning location, that employs rigorously traditional methods and values.
 The spirit being produced is sweet, smoky and smooth yet peaty and spicy – unique and dynamic to its very core.

 Situated in the north east of the island, the Bunnahabhain distillery is resemblant of a Bordeaux Chateaux.
 Known for its gentle, unique taste derived from the low peating levels of the fine malted barley.